Autumn Autonomy 2018

 Though the mass media show otherwise, the masses of citizens in Europe have come to realize, through bitter resentment, that the State has abandoned their true welfare, the protection of their hearth and homes.
 The rise of the Individual does not bode well for the socialist central planners who scurry to import barbarians who then feed off of the welfare trough faster than any citizen ever did.

 The Pasta Makers now look to be more omnipotent in terms of liberty than the Chocolate Makers.
-The Five-Star Party of Italy may lead the way to freedom on the European continent.
+The Northern League Party of Italy (Lega Nord) may lead the way to freedom on the European continent.

 Or as Sophia Loren once famously boasted, “Everything you see I owe to spaghetti.”